rook/rook/Documentation/edgefs-csi.md

 ## Overview

-EdgeFS CSI plugins implement an interface between CSI enabled Container Orchestrator (CO) and EdgeFS local cluster site.
-It allows dynamic and static provisioning of EdgeFS NFS exports, and attaching them to application workloads.
-With EdgeFS NFS implementation, I/O load can be spread-out across multiple PODs, thus eliminating I/O bottlenecks of classing single-node NFS.
-Current implementation of EdgeFS CSI plugins was tested in Kubernetes environment (requires Kubernetes 1.11+), but the code is Kubernetes version agnostic and should be able to run with any CSI enabled CO.
+EdgeFS CSI plugins implements interface between CSI enabled Container Orchestrator (CO) and EdgeFS local cluster site.
+It allows dynamic and static provisioning of EdgeFS NFS exports or iSCSI LUNs, and attaching them to stateful application workloads.
+With EdgeFS NFS implementation, I/O load can be spread-out across multiple PODs, thus eliminating networking I/O bottlenecks of classic single-node NFS.
+Current implementation of EdgeFS CSI plugin was tested in Kubernetes environment (requires Kubernetes 1.11+), however the code is Kubernetes version agnostic and should be able to run with any CSI enabled CO.

 ## Deployment